Chinese television drama: 2020s–present: Streaming dominance and rise of micro-dramas

-During the initial outbreak of the COVID-19 pandemic in mainland China, all television productions were halted in February 2020, and filming resumed 1 to 2 months later.
+During the initial outbreak of the COVID-19 pandemic in China, all television productions were halted in February 2020, and filming resumed 1 to 2 months later.
 The number of application for distribution licenses of television drama in 2020 decreased by around 26% compared to 2019.

 By the early 2020s, streaming television services like iQiyi and Tencent Video had reached more than 100 million monthly paying subscribers respectively, with the market reaching saturation and fragmentation.
 Monetization and profitability became paramount for the major tech-backed streamers as long-form videos is increasingly considered as part of their more mature business units.
 In early 2024, Tencent CEO Ma Huateng expressed the corporation's focus on premium flagship dramas, which he identified as The Long Season, Three-Body and Blossoms Shanghai, in order to build brand reputation and draw user subscriptions, instead of having many smaller productions which provided little commercial and brand value.
 After the massive success of its 2023 criminal drama series The Knockout, iQiyi leaders also stated their focus on quality content instead of celebrity star power in their drama series, with a focus on genre series and high investment epic drama series.

 Television productions also had to compete with short video and live-streaming social media like Bytedance's Douyin and Kuaishou for user screen time.
 Duanjus, also known as mini-dramas or micro-dramas (微短剧), became increasingly popular on Douyin, WeChat and Kuaishou.
 According to iiMedia Research, revenue of Chinese mini dramas reached 37.39 billion yuan in 2023, an increase of 267.65% from the previous year.
 Each episode of a mini series lasts from seconds to several minutes and are also subject to regulatory scrutiny of the NRTA.